-Research in the Baum Lab is motivated by a fundamental desire to understand how human activities are altering marine ecosystems, and what the consequences of these changes are both for biodiversity and society.
-In the ocean, exploitation remains the most prevalent anthropogenic disturbance, and predators are disproportionately affected by this activity.
-Our current research therefore centers around the following questions:
+Research in the Baum Lab is motivated by a fundamental desire to understand how human activities are altering marine ecosystems, and what the consequences of these changes are both for nature and for society.
+Our current research centres around the following questions:

 University of Victoria, Department of Biology, PO Box 1700 STN CSC, Victoria BC, V8W 2Y2, Canada